sahilydv18/todo-list/README.md

 # Todo List
-Todo List desktop application created using JavaFX and FXML
+Todo List is a desktop application created to help you organize your day to day tasks
 <br>
-Maven is used to handle dependencies for the project
+Created using Java, JavaFX and FXML